FitSmallBusiness

 Trace the transactions from the detailed list to your bank statement.
 When you have a match, click the radial button next to the transaction and place a checkmark next to the transaction on your bank statement.
 When you click a radial button, the transaction will be reflected in the summary of cleared transactions at the top of the screen.

-The deposits on your bank statement will likely have multiple checks grouped into a single transaction, particularly if you deposited the checks directly to your bank.
-When you make multiple deposits in one go, your bank will record them as a single deposit, which shows up in your bank statement.
-As a result, it’ll be difficult to trace these itemized transactions in QuickBooks to your bank statement.
-To avoid this problem, we recommend using the Undeposited Funds account to deposit customer checks, where they’ll later be grouped into a single bank deposit, as shown in how to receive payments in QuickBooks Online.
+Problems tracing deposits: The deposits on your bank statement will likely have multiple checks grouped into a single transaction, particularly if you deposited the checks directly to your bank.
+This makes it difficult to trace these itemized transactions in QuickBooks to your bank statement.
+To avoid this, we recommend using the Undeposited Funds account to deposit customer checks, where they’ll later be grouped into a single bank deposit.
+This is shown in our guide on how to receive payments in QuickBooks Online.

 Step 4: Confirm the Bank Reconciliation Has a Difference of Zero

-VIew of a Completed reconciliation in QuickBooks Online.
+A sample of a successful reconciliation performed in QuickBooks Online.

 Completed reconciliation in QuickBooks Online